Issue 20

 Subscribe

 Never miss an issue of Logic(s).
-Subscribe to receive all three issues per year.
+Subscribe to receive two issues per year.

 We're a small magazine, and rely on heavily on subscriptions for predictable revenue.
 More subscribers means more pieces, and more writers getting paid.